 Within a community, however, arts, culture, recreation and entertainment are also important contributing factors.
-Fortunately for those who live in Wilmington, Delaware, the Brandywine Valley, or surrounding communities, the area is brimming with fun events, enriching activities, and stimulating opportunities to cultivate and satisfy a range of tastes and interests.
+Fortunately for those who live in Wilmington, Delaware, the Brandywine Valley, or surrounding communities, the area is brimming with fun events, enriching activities, and stimulating opportunities to cultivate and satisfy a range of tastes and interests, which make it a great place to retire.
 If you’re looking for things to do in Delaware, try out one of these activities:

 1. Travel the Brandywine Valley National Scenic Byway

 The approximately 12.5-mile scenic byway is comprised of two historic roads and divided into three main sections covering the City of Wilmington, Kennett Pike, and Montchanin Road.
 You can enjoy the sights of northern Delaware, including the Wilmington cityscape and rural countryside, and get a taste of the area’s industrial past.

 2. Explore the Winterthur Museum, Garden, and Library

 Located in Winterthur off Kennett Pike, this expansive estate was the former home of renowned antiques collector and horticulturist Henry Francis du Pont.
 It was opened to the public about 60 years ago and currently hosts an extensive collection of American decorative arts.
 The property also includes a thousand acres of meadows and woodlands.